lamp-ios/meetup/README_EN.md

 The main goals of this meetup are boosting community growth, cultivation of networking & experience sharing among iOS developers in Krasnodar.

+## 🏗 Format

+- 📢 2-4 reports with duration of 10-20 min (less watered down, maximum benefit), may be nice discussion jumpstarts.
+- 🗣 20-40 min for questions/discussions after each report
+- ❓ during discussions nice questions could arise.
+If those are huge, then those are good themes for next reports, with dedicated discussions.
+If not, and timings are ok, those are good for the round-table discussion at the end.
+- 🎉 after official part — afterparty, where we continuing further networking.

 ## 🤝 Contributing

 We are welcoming all contributions from anybody who can help with anything!
 This is by no means a complete list, but here are a few ways to contribute to the project: